flimflam-austin/hugo-cms-test/_unsorted/json_exports/cleanerV2/03_output_processedmd/quickreads/20180611-kavanaugh-on-the-issues.md

     includes the right to own semi-automatic rifles.
   card_citation: ''
 card_4:
-  card_text: "RE: Gov’t Surveillance\n----------------------\n\n> “….the Governmenta\x19s metadata collection program is entirely consistent with the Fourth Amendment.”\n> \n> Kavanaugh in a 2015 ruling on the National Security Agencya\x19s collection of phone records.
-He went on to say that the \"Governmenta\x19s program for bulk collection of 2 telephony metadata serves a critically important special need a\x13 preventing terrorist attacks on the United States.\""
+  card_text: "RE: Gov’t Surveillancen----------------------nn> “….the Governmentax19s metadata collection program is entirely consistent with the Fourth Amendment.”n> n> Kavanaugh in a 2015 ruling on the National Security Agencyax19s collection of phone records.
+He went on to say that the "Governmentax19s program for bulk collection of 2 telephony metadata serves a critically important special need ax13 preventing terrorist attacks on the United States.""
   card_citation: ''
 card_5:
   card_text: >-